LaPingvino/Esperanto-Town-Names/README.md

 2. [Where to find][]
 3. [Build newGRF][]
 4. [Packaging for BaNaNaS][]
+5. [Playtesting][]

 -------
 1 Usage
 -------

-Just activate the newGRF and select one of the naming variants when creating a new game.
+Just activate the newGRF and select a naming variant when creating a new game.

 Current variants:
 - `mixed` (real town names and generated names mixed together)